 Oral-motor treatments include stimulation to or actions of the lips, jaw, tongue, soft palate, pharynx, larynx, and respiratory muscles that are intended to influence the physiologic underpinnings of the oropharyngeal mechanism in order to improve its functions.
 Some of these interventions can also incorporate sensory stimulation.
 Oral-motor treatments range from passive (e.g., tapping, stroking, and vibration) to the more active (e.g., range-of-motion activities, resistance exercises, or chewing and swallowing exercises).

-Pacing involves controlling the rate of presentation of food or liquid and the time period between bites or swallows to moderate the rate of intake.
-Feeding strategies include behaviors that facilitate safe swallowing, such as alternating bites of food with sips of liquid or swallowing 2-3 times per bite or sip.
-For example, pacing and feeding strategies that slow the feeding rate allow sufficient time between swallows to ensure that a bolus has cleared before continuing, minimizing the risk of aspiration and facilitating safe feeding and swallowing.
+The use of pacing for infants or children involves controlling or titrating the rate of presentation of food or liquid and the time between bites or swallows to moderate the rate of intake.
+Feeding strategies for children may include alternating bites of food with sips of liquid or swallowing 2-3 times per bite or sip.
+For infants, pacing can be accomplished through limiting the number of consecutive sucks, which limits the bolus size, for example.
+Strategies that slow the feeding rate or limit the bolus size may allow for more time between swallows to clear the bolus, or support more timely breaths.
+This may in turn reduce the risk of aspiration and optimize safety during feeding and swallowing.

 Prosthetics (e.g., palatal obturator, palatal lift prosthesis) can be used to normalize the intraoral cavity by providing compensation or physical support for children with congenital abnormalities (e.g., cleft palate) or damage to the oropharyngeal mechanism.
 With this support, swallowing efficiency and function may be improved.
 Intraoral appliances (e.g., palatal plates) are removable devices with small knobs that provide tactile stimulation inside the mouth to encourage lip closure and appropriate lip and tongue position for improved functional feeding skills.